-Held-to-Maturity Investments
+Held-to-Maturity Securities

 The Company's investments in held-to-maturity securities consist of investment grade U.S. Treasury obligations with maturity dates of less than 365 days.
 The Company has the ability and intention to hold these securities until maturity.
-Accordingly, these securities are recorded in the Company's balance sheet at amortized cost and interest is recorded within interest income on the Company's consolidated statement of operations.
-The held-to-maturity investments balance at December 31, 2022 and December 31, 2021 was \$130,382 and nil, respectively.
-The market value of the held-to-maturity investments at December 31, 2021 and December 31, 2021 was \$130,352 and nil, respectively.
+Accordingly, these securities are recorded in the Company's consolidated balance sheet at amortized cost and interest is recorded within interest income on the Company's consolidated statement of operations.
+The held-to-maturity securities balance and market value at December 31, 2023 and 2022 were \$138,264 and \$138,285, and \$130,382 and \$130,382 and \$130,352, respectively.